Language

 Click Swap to quickly reverse the operation — output becomes input

-Paste a Data URL (e.g., data:image/png;base64,...) — the prefix is automatically detected
+Paste a Data URL (e.g., data:image/png;base64,...) — the prefix is detected automatically

 All encoding and decoding happens locally in your browser — no data is sent to any server